 Beautiful Lysekil is a part of the scenic west coast of Sweden.

-A Naval museum with lots to see and experience if you are into marine life and naval history.
-As a sea-faring country, Sweden has a rich and eventful history of water and naval adventures.
-Outside, on the quay, a number of museum ships are docked and inside you can explore a number of different excibitions.
-Karlskrona city also has a marine military base, one of few military bases left in Sweden.
+If you're into marine life and naval history, then you'll love the Naval Museum (Marinmuseum) in Karlskrona.
+As a sea-faring country, Sweden has a rich and eventful history of marine and naval adventures.
+Outside, on the quay, a number of museum ships are docked and inside you can explore several different exhibitions.
+The city of Karlskrona also has one of the few marine military bases left in Sweden.

-On a sunny summers day, the tourists line up to get the full story of Swedens' naval history.
+On a sunny summer's day, the tourists line up to learn all about Sweden's naval history.
 Photo: State Maritime Museums.

-Experience all the details of naval life and machinery.
+Experience naval life and machinery.
 Photo: State Maritime Museums.

 10. Folkets Park – Malmö

-This park is the oldest people’s park in the world and one of Sweden’s most visited places.
-It’s been around for 125 years and has some of Malmö’s most popular playgrounds, attractions (including skateboard ramps, mini-golf and a wading pool), a live scene for theatre, concerts and performances a reptile center called Terrarium - and lots more!
-Perfect place for picnics and plenty of park space to roam free for the kids.
-Oh and it’s free admission too!
-Open all year long and very popular with the locals.
+This park is the oldest people's park in the world and one of Sweden’s most visited places.
+It’s been around for 125 years and has some of Malmö’s most popular playgrounds, attractions (including skateboard ramps, mini-golf and a paddling pool), a live scene for theatre, concerts and performances, a reptile centre called "Terrarium" - and lots more!
+This is the perfect venue for picnics and kids wanting to burn off some energy.
+And it's free to get in too!
+The park is open all year round and is extremely popular among both locals and visitors.

 11. Universeum – Gothenburg

-Universeum is Scandinavia’s largest Science Centre.
-Located in the heart of Gothenburg, this university welcomed 550 000 children, young people and adults visited us on Korsvägen last year.
-Their mission?
-To have a positive effect on children’s attitudes to science, technology, and maths.
-Be prepared for a day of activities and experiences that fire up you and your child’s curiosity!
+Universeum is Scandinavia’s largest science centre.
+Located in the heart of Gothenburg, Universeum welcomed 550,000 children, young people and adults last year.
+This wonderful science centre seeks to have a positive impact on children’s attitudes to science, technology and maths.
+Prepare for a day packed with activities that will inspire the curiosity of both children and adults!
 Open every day.

 Natural science is also science.
 Photo: Universeum